 North Carolina’s revenue system funds investments in the public structures—schools, courts, hospitals, colleges, universities, and infrastructure—that are critical to building and preserving a strong middle class and a 21st-century economy.
 It is important that North Carolina have adequate resources to make these investments—but how that revenue is raised is important, too.

-In recent years, North Carolina’s approach to taxation has made our tax code more upside-down, asking more of low- and middle-income taxpayers and less from the wealthy and large corporations.
-The state also has far fewer dollars to meet the needs of a growing population seeking to adapt to a changing economy and respond to natural disasters.
+In recent years, North Carolina’s approach to taxation has made our tax code more upside-down, asking more of taxpayers with low and middle incomes and less from the wealthy and large corporations.
+The state also has far fewer dollars to meet the needs of a growing population and to adapt to a changing economy and respond to natural disasters.

 At a time when North Carolinians with earned income below $60,000 have yet to see employment return to pre-COVID-19 levels — and while those with higher income have fully recovered and corporate profits are soaring — North Carolina needs to invest in supporting a more just recovery and to target any tax cuts to those hardest hit by the pandemic.